$199 Express Ticket Promotion

 - Periodic food drives supporting local pet shelters.

 NOTICE: All content on this website is for educational purposes only and is not to be construed as legal advice.
 Legal advice must come from a licensed attorney.
-France Law Group cannot guarantee any case outcomes and individual case results can vary.
-Factors that may affect one’s traffic case outcome may include driving history, seriousness of offense, location of offense, and other factors.
+Choosing a Toledo, Ohio traffic/OVI attorney is an important decision.
+No traffic/OVI attorney can guarantee any case outcomes and individual case results can vary.
+Factors that may affect one’s traffic/OVI case outcome may include driving history, seriousness of offense, location of offense, and other factors.
 Please drive safely and always wear a seat belt.

 Speeding Ticket Attorney Toledo Links: